How do you develop products that people will actually use and buy?

 Customer development is the practice of finding customers first – understanding their problems, how they behave today, and what they’ll pay to solve – and then bringing them along as we build the product that works for them.

 How do we do that?
-Well, you’re in luck – I wrote a book to tell you exactly how: Lean Customer Development: Build Products Your Customers Will Buy.
+Well, you’re in luck – I wrote a book to tell you exactly how: Lean Customer Development: Building Products Your Customers Will Buy.